rangle/ngCourse2/handout/project-setup/loaders.md

   ...
 }
 ```

+### test
+The file path must match this condition to be handled.
+This is commonly used to test file extensions eg. `/\.ts$/`

+### loader
+The loaders that will be used to transform the input.
+This follows the syntax specified above.

+### exclude
+The file path must not match this condition to be handled.
+This is commonly used to exclude file folders. eg. `/node_modules/`

+### include
+The file path must match this condition to be handled.
+This is commonly used to include file folders.  eg. `path.resolve(__dirname, 'app/src')`.

 There are a few things that should jump out, one being the preLoaders array.
 The preLoaders array works just like the loaders array only that it is a separate task chain that is executed before the loaders task chain.